fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 }
 ```

-Now, i exclude `create` method and define himself, because in form, i not use a `id` field.
-And i define that `/` is a redirect in `index` method from `PostController`.
+I excluded a `create` method and define himself,
+because in a form, I do not use an `id` field.
+And I defined `/` is a redirect to `index` method from `PostController`.

 That's all.
 I created a blog in five minutes.